 Kotaku was able to ask producer, Eiji Aonuma, if Zelda would be playable in this sequel.
 The esteemed man initially acted with surprise and maybe some confusion at the question, but then simply said, "I can't tell you."

-Looks like we'll just have to wait and see how many playable characters there are.
+It looks like we'll have to wait and see how many playable characters there are.